 The PPAP and OPAC are carried out in a variety of ways, and, as appropriate, targeting specific audiences throughout the College.
-Methods include, but are not limited to: presentations, online training modules through Get Inclusive, distribution of written materials, periodic email blasts, and guest speakers.
+Methods include, but are not limited to: presentations, online training modules through Vector Solutions, distribution of written materials, periodic email blasts, and guest speakers.
 A summary of this programming is provided below.

-- New students receive education on the prevention of dating violence, domestic violence, sexual assault, and stalking through a presentation by the Office of Student Services and the Campus Security Department during orientation.
-All new employees are required to complete an online training module on these topics upon hire and are required to retake the online training each year. - As part of its ongoing campaign, the College uses a variety of strategies aimed at students and employees, such as in-person presentations by sexual assault organizations, emails blasts with pertinent information, portal announcements, etc. While programming occurs throughout the year, the College also offers educational sessions and literature in coordination with nationally recognized observances such as Sexual Assault Awareness Month and Domestic Violence Awareness Month.
+- All new students receive education on the prevention of dating violence, domestic violence, sexual assault, and stalking through an online training module. - All full-time employees (mandated reporters) are required to complete an online training module each year on sexual harassment including sexual assault, relationship violence, and stalking. - As part of its ongoing campaign, the College uses a variety of strategies aimed at students and employees, such as in-person presentations by sexual assault organizations, emails blasts with pertinent information, portal announcements, etc. While programming occurs throughout the year, the College also offers educational sessions and literature in coordination with nationally recognized observances such as Sexual Assault Awareness Month and Domestic Violence Awareness Month.